minios-linux/mini-commander-app/README.md

 sudo dpkg -i build/mini-commander_*.deb
 ```

-**Note:** The binary is installed as `/usr/bin/mc`, which may conflict with Midnight Commander if installed.
-Choose one or the other.
+The binary is installed as `/usr/bin/mini-cmd`.

 ## Cleaning